xiaolongw1223/academic-web/content/authors/admin/_index.md

   url: https://uh.edu/nsm/earth-atmospheric/

 # Short bio (displayed in user profile at end of posts)
-bio: I am pursuing my Ph.D. degree in geophysics at University of Houston
+bio: I am pursuing my Ph.D. degree in Geophysics at University of Houston

 # # Interests to show in About widget
 # interests: